 2. Spotlight Malaysia

-Australia craft and home decor chain which sells premium quality ribbons.
-Spotlight has a wide collection with many ribbons, but they are costly than other shops in Malaysia.
+Australian craft and home decor chain which sells premium quality ribbons.
+Spotlight has a vast collection with many ribbons, but they are more costly than other shops in Malaysia.

-You can find ribbons that are made in China and repacked under the Australian importers and then sold here.
+You can find ribbons made in China and repacked under the Australian importers and then sold here.

-On a recent visit in July 2016, they have a lot of smaller sized ribbons and not much in wider types, however, you can find many different types of ribbons here.
+On a recent visit in July 2016, they have many smaller-sized ribbons and not much in broader types; however, you can find many different kinds of ribbons here.

 - Ribbon Grades: Grade A only